Nearly Optimal Linear Convergence of Stochastic Primal-Dual Methods for Linear Programming

 The performance of randomized algorithms depends on the realization of stochasticity.
 The traditional convergence analysis of these algorithms usually measures the expected performance, namely, running the algorithm multiple times and looking at the average performance.
 In contrast, we present high probability results, namely, running the algorithm multiple times, and study the performance of all trajectories with a certain probability.
-In particular, when choosing the probability as $1/2$, we obtain the median performance of the stochastic trajectories, which can be viewed as an alternative to the expected performance studied in the literature.
+In particular, when choosing the probability as $1/2$, we obtain the convergence guarantee of the median trajectory, which can be viewed as an alternative to the expected performance studied in the related literature.